© Queensland Government

 Fledged and flying locusts - aerial spraying

 - Once locusts have fledged or are flying, aerial spraying with agricultural insecticides is the only efficient control method.

 - The migratory locust is not a prohibited or restricted invasive animal under the Biosecurity Act 2014.
-However, by law, everyone has a general biosecurity obligation (GBO) to take reasonable and practical steps to minimise the risks associated with invasive plants and animals under their control.
+However, by law, everyone has a general biosecurity obligation (GBO) to take reasonable and practical steps to minimise the risks associated with invasive animals under their control.